CIRCL/AIL-framework/README.md

 Flask_server.py
 ```

-Eventually you can browse the status of the AIL framework at the following URL:
+Eventually you can browse the status of the AIL framework website at the following URL:

         ``http://localhost:7000/``

 How to create a new module
 --------------------------

-If you want to add a new processing or analysis module in AIL, it's simple.
+If you want to add a new processing or analysis module in AIL, follow these simple steps:

 1. Add your module name in [./bin/packages/modules.cfg](./bin/packages/modules.cfg) and subscribe to the Redis_Global at minimum.